 A needle is placed through the skin and muscles of the chest wall into the space around the lungs, called the pleural space.
 As fluid drains into a collection bottle, you may cough a bit.
 This is because your lung re-expands to fill the space where fluid had been.
 This sensation lasts for a few hours after the test.

 The test is performed if you have a pleural effusion and its cause is not known, especially if the provider suspects an infection or cancer.

 Normally, no bacteria, fungi, or cancer cells are present in the pleural fluid.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean

 Positive results may indicate that infection, or cancer cells, are present.
 Other tests can help identify the specific type of infection or cancer.
-Sometimes, the test may show abnormalities from conditions such as systemic lupus erythematosus.
+Sometimes, the test may show abnormalities (such as special types of cells) from conditions such as systemic lupus erythematosus.

 Broaddus VC, Light RW.
 Pleural effusion.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 79.